 "Do you wish to enter?" the Old Man asked me…

 And then another man appeared, and some more Hooded Figures.
 This Other Man looked “spaced out” of his head but super fit and lean like an SAS type with his close-cropped hair.
 He had a back-pack strapped to him as if he had been camping outside somewhere overnight.
-He came very close to me and stared right in my eyes and said, "We want you".
-His gaze was intense and his eyes were strangely hypnotic as if he was under a spell or in some sort of a trance.
+He came very close to me and stared right into my eyes and said, "We want you."
+His gaze was intense, and his eyes were strangely hypnotic, as if he was under a spell, or in some sort of a trance.

 I ran.
 They chased me.